 5. Transfer Through Breast Milk (Unknown): It’s unlikely that filler ingredients would pass into breast milk, but until further research, this risk cannot be quantified.

-That’s why the general medical consensus leans toward a conservative approach when answering the question: Can you get lip injections while breastfeeding?
+That’s why the general medical consensus leans toward a conservative approach when answering the question: Can you get lip fillers while breastfeeding?
 Waiting until your breastfeeding journey is over offers peace of mind and a safer experience.

 Alternatives to Lip Fillers While Breastfeeding